ThermIQ/thermiq_mqtt-ha/README.md

 ## Requirements

-- MQTT server and the MQTT integration set up in Home Assistant
+- Mosquitto MQTT server and the MQTT integration set up in Home Assistant
 - ThermIQ-MQTT interface installed in your heatpump and properly configured to communicate over MQTT

 - A couple of Lovelace plugins